andrewdalpino/ESMC-Function-Classifier/README.md

 pip install esmc_function_classifier obonet
 ```

-Then, we'll load the model weights from HuggingFace Hub, tokenize the amino acid sequence, and infer the GO subgraph.
+Then, we'll load the model weights from HuggingFace Hub and the GO graph using `obonet`, tokenize the amino acid sequence, and infer the GO subgraph.

 ```python
 import torch